Overview

 // Mockend will use firstNames provided by FakerJS

-name: { string: randomNames }
+name: { stringOf: randomNames }

 }